-When I did research for Module 4 of my Finding Calm: Overcoming Anxiety e-course, I found some intriguing literature on anxiety and stress, and how essential oils and aromatherapy can provide relief.
+When I did research for my How To Overcome Anxiety series, I found some intriguing literature on anxiety and stress, and how essential oils and aromatherapy can provide relief.

 The idea behind aromatherapy is that scents from certain essential oils stimulate the limbic system of the brain, which controls emotion, motivation, long-term memory, behavior, and olfaction (smell).

 Therefore, certain aromas may stimulate an improvement of mood, a sense of calm, reduction of stress, and a more positive, focused outlook.

 While the idea of relieving stress, reducing anxiety, and uplifting mood through the inhalation of pleasant, all-natural plant compounds sounds a bit woo-woo, it actually has some science behind it.

 There is enough published studies (although all of them used a very small sample of participants) to suggest that certain essential oils may provide some relief from symptoms of anxiety, stress, tension, and poor sleep through aromatherapy.

 This article includes information on 30 different essential oils that are often recommended for stress, worry, and anxiety.

 An essential oil is a concentrated, hydrophobic liquid derived from plants.
 It contains volatile aroma compounds that provide a powerful, possibly therapeutic scent.

 I recommend diffusing essential oils into the air via an aromatherapy diffuser.
 This is the most effective way to diffuse the oil and aroma into the air.

 My sister has a nice bamboo diffuser (this one <-- Amazon affiliate link), and I really like it.
 I plan to get one of these for myself.
 You can find a host of other essential oil diffusers on Amazon.com.